Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Review of Different Measurement Schemes

+from which we can see the non-zero $\bar{\dot{n}}_0$ would degrade the sensitivity.
+If $\bar{\dot{n}}_0 \Delta f \lesssim \sigma^2$, photon counting can still exhibit the Poisson scaling of the ideal case; otherwise, its scaling behavior will degrade to that of homodyne detection, with $\rm SNR \propto \sigma^2$.
+In practical scenario, \(\bar{\dot{n}}_0=0\) cannot be strictly maintained.
+Since the input state is the vacuum, quantum loss does not generate excess noise photons.
+A non-zero photon flux may arise from the following mechanisms: \begin{itemize} \item Dark count, which can be understood as false positives of the single-photon detector; \item {Classical noises.
+Possible sources of classical noise within laser interferometer are summarized in Table.\,\ref{tab:classical} }; \item Ponderomotive squeezing or quantum back-action in the system. \end{itemize} Whether the joint contribution can be controlled at the level of $\bar{\dot{n}}_0 \Delta f \lesssim \sigma^2$ ultimately determines if the system can effectively saturate its quantum-limited performance.

-\subsubsection{Channel Limit}
+\subsection{Channel Limit}

-In the previous two cases, the input quantum state is fixed while discussing the fundamental limit for sensitivity.
-Moreover, in a lossy environment, even if the input quantum state can be freely optimized, the ultimate estimation precision for stochastic signals remains bounded.
-Specifically, when a signal is encoded through a channel \( \Lambda_\sigma \), the Quantum Fisher Information (QFI) for any quantum state is constrained by the system's Extended Channel QFI (ECQFI).
-The ECQFI represents the maximum extractable information using a lossless ancilla and is formally defined as:
+In the previous two schemes, the input quantum state was fixed.
+However, even when allowing full optimization of the input quantum state, the ultimate precision for stochastic gravitational-wave detection remains fundamentally limited in the presence of losses.
+Specifically, if a signal is encoded through a quantum channel \( \Lambda_\sigma \), the Quantum Fisher Information (QFI) achievable by any quantum state is bounded by the Extended Channel QFI (ECQFI), which represents the maximum extractable information attainable using an ideal lossless ancilla channel and is defined as:

-where ``\( 11_A \)" represents the ideal ancilla channel, and the supremum is over all possible input quantum states.
+where \( 11_A \) denotes an ideal ancilla channel, and the supremum is taken over all possible input quantum states.

-For a channel with pre-encoding loss \( \epsilon \), the ECQFI for stochastic signals is given by\cite{Stochastic}:
+For a channel experiencing a pre-encoding loss \( \varepsilon \), the ECQFI for stochastic signals is given by\,\cite{Stochastic}:

-And the corresponding SNR limit and corresponding detection threshold of this optimal quantum state is given by:

-This bound, known as the \textit{channel limit}, represents the ultimate limit for this parameter estimation problem over all the possible quantum state and readout scheme.
-No matter how the measurement scheme varies, achieving a higher precision is fundamentally impossible.